-The long walks, runs, games or whatever physical activity you do with them will tire them out so much that they wont have the energy to whine, pace or chew.
-When you come back after leaving them, its important that you play with them too and engage with them.
-This routine will become the norm for them and they will be less worried when separated with you.
+The long walks run, games, or whatever physical activity you do with them will tire them out so much that they won’t have the energy to whine, pace, or chew.
+When you come back after leaving them, it’s important that you play with them too and engage with them.
+This routine will become the norm for them and they will be less worried when separated from you.

 Short Separation Periods